Skip to main content

 How to Identify

-Identified by fine-textured arching evergreen foliage transitioning from olive-green at the base to orange-copper at the tips.
-The orange tip color and the New Zealand origin are species identifiers.
-A sedge (Cyperaceae), not a grass.
-Distinguished from C. buchananii (fully bronze, upright) and C. flagellifera (weeping, brown).
+Identified by clump-forming arching evergreen foliage 18-24 inches (45-60 cm) tall transitioning from olive-green at the base to orange-copper at the leaf tips.
+Triangular stems mark this as a sedge (Cyperaceae) rather than a grass.
+Distinguished from C. buchananii by lower height and basal green coloration, and from C. flagellifera by less weeping form.

 Appearance